obaines/obaines.github.io/_pages/cv.md

 Work experience
 ======
+* May 2021 - July 2021: Research Assistant, School of Geography, University of Nottingham

-* February - April 2021: PhD Internship at UNEP-WCMC
+* February - April 2021: Internship at UNEP-WCMC
   * Author on the UN Decade on Ecosystem Restoration Launch Report
-  * Produced a briefing document on the benefits of restoration from degraded land
+  * Drafted a briefing document on the benefits of restoring degraded land prior to conversion
-  * Spatial analysis: quantifying benefits of the Great Green Wall, and producing national deforestation estimates (in Python)
+  * Created a method to provide rapid estimates of deforestation for Argentina, complementing global-scale analyses (using Python + GEE)
+  * Utilised machine learning and MODIS imagery to estimate potential carbon storage across the Great Green Wall in the Sahel (using Python + GEE)

-* March 2021: Research Assistant, Department of Economics, University of Nottingham
+* March 2021: Research Assistant, School of Economics, University of Nottingham
   * Responsible for sourcing, analysing and visualising variables influencing forest growth in Ethiopia
-  * Scripted fully reproducible GIS workflows, including using Google Earth Engine (in Python)
+  * Scripted fully reproducible GIS workflows (using Python + GEE)

 * January - February 2019: Consultant for Namibian National Leopard Survey
   * Created a methodology to scale up local camera trap density estimates nationwide, using SPACECAP and machine learning (in R)